Glass-Steagall Act

 How the Act Worked

-The core mechanism of the Glass-Steagall Act was the enforced separation of financial activities.
-It made it illegal for a bank that took deposits (a commercial bank) to: 1.
-Deal in non-governmental securities for its own account.
-2. Underwrite or distribute non-governmental securities.
-3. Affiliate with companies involved in such activities.
-4. Share employees or directors with such companies.
-This meant that if you were a commercial bank like Chase Manhattan, you could take deposits and issue mortgages, but you could not help a company like Ford issue new stock or trade shares for your own profit.
-Conversely, investment banks like Goldman Sachs could underwrite IPOs but could not take deposits from the general public.
-Additionally, the Act created the Federal Deposit Insurance Corporation (FDIC), which guaranteed bank deposits up to a certain limit (originally $2,500, now $250,000).
-This was crucial in stopping bank runs, as people no longer needed to rush to withdraw their cash at the first sign of trouble.
+The core operational mechanism of the Glass-Steagall Act was the enforced legal separation of distinct financial activities through four specific sections of the law.
+It made it strictly illegal for any financial institution that accepted deposits (a commercial bank) to also engage in several key "Wall Street" activities.
+Specifically, banks were prohibited from dealing in non-governmental securities for their own accounts, underwriting or distributing new issues of non-governmental securities, or even affiliating with companies that were primarily engaged in those speculative activities.
+Furthermore, the law prevented commercial and investment banks from sharing directors or employees, ensuring that no conflict of interest could compromise the safety of depositor funds.
+This rigid structure meant that if you were a commercial bank like Chase Manhattan, your business was legally limited to taking consumer deposits, providing mortgages, and issuing commercial loans.
+You were barred from helping a corporation like Ford issue new stock or trading shares for your own corporate profit.
+Conversely, elite investment banks like Goldman Sachs or Lehman Brothers could underwrite IPOs and trade complex securities but were strictly prohibited from accepting checking or savings deposits from the general public.
+Additionally, the Act established the Federal Deposit Insurance Corporation (FDIC), which provided a government-backed guarantee for bank deposits up to a certain limit (originally $2,500, now $250,000).
+This provision was the most effective tool in history for ending "bank runs," as depositors finally felt their money was safe regardless of the bank's individual performance.

 The Repeal: Gramm-Leach-Bliley Act